Be a Strength and Conditioning and Sports Science Professional

 NSCA CPSS – (MSHPSS program prepares students for the exam but the certification is not included)

-Students progressing from the North Carolina Wesleyan University undergraduate exercise science program would be able to transfer eight credits into the program, that would allow two courses to be taken while an undergraduate which would reduce graduate program cost.
+*Students progressing from the North Carolina Wesleyan University undergraduate exercise science program would be able to transfer eight credits into the program, which would allow two courses to be taken while an undergraduate which would reduce graduate program costs.

 Why should a student pursue this program?
 What makes it unique?